 High arch is an arch that is raised more than normal.
-The arch, or instep, runs from the toes to the heel on the bottom of the foot.
+The arch runs from the toes to the heel on the bottom of the foot.
 It is also called pes cavus.

 High arch is the opposite of flat feet.